payu-intrepos/payu-gpay-mob/README.md

 # payu-gpay-mob v1.3.2

-This library uses to integrate Google pay.
+This library uses to integrate Google Pay.
 We are offering 2 types of Google Pay transactions.
 In-App Flow:
-Where the user device has Google pay application installed.
-We invoke the Installed Google pay application to do the payment transaction.
+Where the user device has Google Pay application installed.
+We invoke the Installed Google Pay application to do the payment transaction.
 User will see the Bottom-sheet(In-app) like UI on the checkout screen.

 If the installed app doesn't support In-app, then payment will be making via Intent flow(Full Screen UI).